pflanze/functional-perl/docs/intro.md

 can also be instructed to drop the tests at module load time by setting the TEST environment variable to 0 or ''.

-You can use it without leaving the repl:
+You can in principle use it without leaving the repl:

     fperl> fun inverse ($x) { lazy { 1 / $x } }
     fperl> TEST { F inverse 2 } 0.5;